Manuals

 • /KLANGfabrik/user/MasterSlider f 1 s "ABCD"

-• Send to address /KLANGfabrik/user/MasterSlider one float (f) which is ‘1’ and one string (s) which is ABCD.
+• Send OSC address /KLANGfabrik/user/MasterSlider and attach one float (f) which is ‘1’ and one string (s) which is "ABCD".

 In some applications, e.g. QLAB the argument type does not need to be specified.
 In this case /KLANGfabrik/user/MasterSlider 1.0 would send the command using a float argument.

-OSC is send via UDP packets strictly on port 9110 to KLANG hardware
+OSC is send via UDP packets strictly on port 9110 to KLANG hardware.
+The OSC prefix is always /KLANGfabrik or /Kf regardless if the processor is a :fabrik or something else.

-Devices are recognized by the KLANG processor/kontroller/app according to their UID and not according to their IP address when using long pattern OSC messages.
+For long syntax OSC addresses, devices are recognized by the KLANG processor/kontroller/app according to their UID and not according to their IP address.

 Controlling the mix/user settings is implemented in two ways.
 The first approach uses a handshake prior to sending controls of e.g. level or position for this particular mix.